bollasap/stereo-matching-algorithms-python/README.md

 # Stereo Matching Algorithms in Python

 > **Repository Moved**
-> This repository has been moved to a new location and is no longer maintained here.
-> Please visit the new repository: [Stereo Matching Algorithms in MATLAB and Python](https://github.com/aposb/stereo-matching-algorithms)
+> This project has been merged into [Stereo Matching Algorithms in MATLAB and Python](https://github.com/aposb/stereo-matching-algorithms).
-> This repository is archived and kept for reference only.
+> The new repository contains the latest code, documentation, and updates.

 Optimized (very fast) stereo matching algorithms in Python.
 It includes implementations of Block Matching, Dynamic Programming, Semi-Global Matching, Semi-Global Block Matching and Belief Propagation.